austinzheng/clojure-firefly/README.md

 ## Features

 - Integration with redis
-- Create, edit, and delete blog posts
+- Create, edit, preview, and delete blog posts
 - View a single blog post
 - View a configurable range of blog posts
 - Rudimentary access control for blog admin tools